core-infra-svcs/dashboard-api-go/client/docs/ApplianceApi.md

 ## GetNetworkAppliancePorts

-> []InlineResponse20062 GetNetworkAppliancePorts(ctx, networkId).Execute()
+> []InlineResponse20067 GetNetworkAppliancePorts(ctx, networkId).Execute()

-List per-port VLAN settings for all ports of a MX.
+List per-port VLAN settings for all ports of a secure router or security appliance.